sagarchaudhary75jaat/Employee-Task-Management-System/README.md

 # 🚀 Getting Started

-Follow these steps to run the project locally.
+Follow the steps below to run the project locally.

 ## 1️⃣ Clone the Repository